 Yeah, we don’t see each other so often but I just made a graphic for his board brand Into The Wild.

 We’ve been in touch lately because of that.
 But I was like man, you skate every fuckin day.
 He skates every single day.
 He’s older than me.
 He must be 47-48 years old.

-He does some sick shit, he used to do big gnarly stuff but now he does the low impact bangers.
+He does some sick shit, he used to do big gnarly stuff but now he still lays down low impact bangers.

 I was giving him some shit recently.
 I was like man, you just don’t do Ollies anymore, you just do Slappies!
 But really I think that it’s incredible, how he can skate every day at his age.
 Respect.